 I found a coffee filter a very easy way to separate the ground turmeric and ginger from the water.
 This leaves you with a silky smooth ‘turmeric tea’ that doesn’t have any gritty or chalky residue.

-Why Drink Turmeric Wellness Shots?
+Why Drink Turmeric Juice?

 Turmeric is all the rage in the health and wellness community right now– its suggested health benefits probably are probably how you landed on this recipe!